Maria Luisa Castellanos

-Then, pay attention to what I have to say below.
-It will make your plans breeze through the city.
+Then, pay attention to what I have to say below to avoid the pitfalls.
+It will make your plans get permitted by the City of Miami quickly.

 Coral Gables used to have the reputation of being the most difficult building department, but now that claim belongs exclusively to the City of Miami.
-As a residential Miami architect, I can tell you that no other building department can match the maze that a person must go through to get a permit in the city.
+As a residential Miami architect, with experience with the Miami Zoning Code, Miami 12, as I can tell you that no other building department can match the maze that a person must go through to get a permit in the city.

 Let’s start with the fact that the Zoning Department is not under the domain of the building official.
 It is not part of the Building Department.
 They are their own fiefdom which makes things more difficult.
 And the fact that they keep changing zoning directors does not help any.